-The City is home to a variety of flora, fauna and tree species and make up the local landscape that's popular in the 'Perth Hills'.
-It's acknowledged that some of these flora, fauna and tree species are protected under certain legislation and require additional permits and approval to mitigate and manage.
+The City is home to a variety of flora, fauna and tree species that make up the local landscape.
+It is acknowledged that some of these flora, fauna and tree species are protected under certain legislation and require additional permits and approvals to mitigate and manage.
+As such, the City is endeavoring to provide education and resources to best inform residents of their options when it comes to protecting lives and assets and ensuring the environment is reasonably managed.